ansonhe97/Grove-Starter-Kit/README.md

 - In addition, we have separate Grove Cables, and you can also use Grove Cables to connect modules to the corresponding interfaces on the Seeeduino development board.

+## Key Note

+All modules are pre-wired on a single circuit board, so no cables and soldering are needed.
+However, if you break  out the modules and want to connect them with Grove  cables, please kindly check Breakout Guide.

 ## Section 1: Output Control

 ### 1. LED

 We have completed the output "Hello world" program.
 Now let's learn how to light the LED module.
 We know the three basic components of a control system: Input, Control, and Output.
 But lighting up LED uses only the output, not the input.
 Seeeduino is the control unit, LED module is the output unit and the output signal is digital signal.

-- **Components Required:**
+- **Components Involved:**
   1. Seeeduino Lotus
   2. Grove LED
   3. Grove Cable(If Broken out)

 - **Hardware connection:**
   - **Module connection**
-    1. Default connection by PCB stamp hole.
+    - Default connection by PCB stamp hole.
-    2. Use a Grove cable to connect the Grove LED to Seeeduino Lotus's digital interface **D4**.
   - Connect the Seeeduino to the computer through the USB cable.
-  - Make sure the cables are connected correctly, or you may damage the boards.

 - **Software code:**
   - Open Arduino IDE.
-  - You can copy the code directly to Arduino IDE.
-Although we encourage you to type the code out by hand to develop your skills.
-  - When you're done, click Verify to check for syntax errors.
+  - Copy the following code, click Verify to check for syntax errors.
 Verify that there are no errors, and you can upload the code.

 ```Cpp
 //LED Blink